SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 of them.
 (With a few nits about non-voting delegates/commissioners, because Nothing is Ever Simple.)

-The nice thing here is that the defined their sample population _before_ analyzing the data (as opposed to the _USA Today_ which just took partial data and pretended it was complete or a random sample).
+The nice thing here is that they defined their sample population _before_ analyzing the data (as opposed to the _USA Today_ which just took partial data and pretended it was complete or a random sample).